mlswg/mls-architecture/draft-ietf-mls-architecture.md

 have knowledge of the shared group secret established in the group key establishment phase of the protocol and have contributed to it.
-Until a Member has contributed to the group secret, other members cannot assume she is a member of the group.
+Until a Member has contributed to the group secret, other members cannot assume they are a member of the group.

 ## Authentication Service